Dynamic Gossip: Introduction

+Questions about execution length also get different answers in dynamic gossip, and this is already the case in non-distributed dynamic gossip.
+An old result is that a circle network of $n \geq 5$ nodes requires at least $2n-3$ calls, as any network not containing a $4$-cycle requires more than $2n-4$ calls \cite{bumby:1981}.
+For example, given nodes $a,b,c,d,e$, mutually connected in that order and with $e$ connected to $a$, the minimum length of 7 is obtained if we go round until all agents know all secrets: $ab; bc; cd; de; ea; ab; bc$.
+But in dynamic gossip, 6 calls $ab; cd; ea; de; ac; bc$ are sufficient; it can be easily shown that $2n-4$ is the minimum for any circle.
+We will only incidentally address execution length in this work, to illustrate the difference between protocols.

-For an example, let us consider three agents only, that agents initially only know their own secret, and initially at least know their own telephone number.
-A possible protocol is a slightly revised Learn New Secrets:
+\paragraph*{Strong and weak success} For an example of distributed dynamic gossip, let us consider three agents only, and that agents initially only know their own secret, and initially at least know their own number.
+Let us consider again the protocol $\LNS$, however with the change that now also numbers are exchanged in a call.